A-Nitram/Jaxxa-Rimworld/README.md

 --Balancing ideas welcome
 0.11
 -Added Vent System
---Shares graphics with cooler.
+--Shares graphics with cooler
---Power it on to equalise the temperature between two rooms.
---Made out of Stuff, same health as a wall from that stuff.
+--Power it on to equalise the temperature between two rooms --Made out of Stuff, same health as a wall from that stuff --Omnidirectional
---Omnidirectional
---All the buttons except the power button do nothing.
+--All the buttons except the power button do nothing 0.12
-0.12
 -Updated Graphic for Vent
--More specific install instructions.
+-More specific install instructions
 0.13
 -Initial Stargate Release
 -Moved Common Textures into Core Mod
 --Mainly UI in modules that already require Core
 0.14
--Fixes to Mortar turrets correctly using the stuff system.
+-Fixes to Mortar turrets to bring them in line with Alpha 8 changes -Increased Cost of Stargate
--Increased Cost of Stargate
+-Increased Stargate Power Consumption
+-Added charge options
+--Increase the power consumption of the Stargate for a reduction in charge time -Removed Autoloader Research Requirment
+--Would have been problomatic to be used with offworld gates

 ~~~

 ##License: